Does Your Teaching Suppress Genius–Or Require It?

 So now, consider your own classroom–what you teach (the content) and how you teach it (the learning models and teaching and learning and literacy strategies you employ).
 Does the design you use suppress the natural genius in every child?
 Does it stifle it, only using it occasionally and rewarding it briefly when it happens to emerge?

-Or does that design necessitate and require students find and nurture and apply their genius in new ways they couldn’t ever have anticipated without your help?
+Or does that design necessitate and require students to find and nurture and apply their genius in new ways they couldn’t ever have anticipated without your help?

 Does Your Teaching Suppress Genius–Or Require It?